justcoding121/advanced-algorithms/README.md

 * Absolute value (abs) without branching
 * Minimum or Maximum of two integers
 * Find the two non-repeating elements in an array
+* Find two repeating elements in an array
 * Find
 * Reverse Bits of a Number
 * Next Power of 2